 “When looking for a mortgage, it is necessary to compare the APR for the same type of loan, understand all the fees and to make sure the mortgage payment aligns with your financial goals,” says Judy Brown, senior financial adviser at Berman McAleer in Timonium, Maryland.

 Don’t confuse the APR with the interest rate, though.
-Although they are both percentages, the interest rate is the cost of borrowing before including the fees and other charges.
+Although they are both percentages, the mortgage interest rate is the cost of borrowing before including the fees and other charges.
 Since the APR includes these additional fees, the APR is usually higher than the interest rate.

 It can be helpful to think of the interest rate as the rate the lender uses to calculate the monthly interest on your mortgage.
 The APR, on the other hand, includes both the interest rate and some of the fees you pay, so it’s meant to be a truer reflection of the loan’s total cost.
 When comparing mortgage offers, you can find the APR costs on the loan estimate document provided by your lender.

 Keep in mind, though, that not all charges are always included.

-“Unfortunately, lenders are not required to include all fees in their calculation of APR,” says Ben Simiskey, director of wealth management at Stegent Equity Advisors in Houston, Texas.
+“Unfortunately, lenders are not required to include all fees in their calculation of APR,” says Ben Simiskey, founder and owner of PLS Advisory, LLC, in Houston, Texas.
 “So, it’s important for the borrower to clarify with prospective lenders exactly what fees they are including in their APR calculation.”

 So, in general, what costs are included in an APR calculation?
-Here’s a closer look at what fees are typically included in APR and what isn’t.
+Here’s a closer look at which fees are typically included in APR — and which aren’t.

-Mortgage lenders generally include the following fees in their APR calculations:
+Mortgage lenders generally include the following fees in APR calculations: